Reviews You Can Rely On

 The Dynafit Speed Vario 2.0 has a positive edge on the handle for easy manipulation of tech bindings, as well as an easy-to-adjust wrist strap.

 One feature that we hope to see more of is the releasable wrist strap design of the Black Diamond Razor Carbon Pro, Salomon MTN Carbon S3, and BCA Scepter Carbon.
 These poles have a wrist strap that releases from one end when pulled with a moderate amount of force.
-This allows users to wear their wrist straps when backcountry skiing without risking shoulder dislocation if a pole gets caught on an obstacle or obstructing evasive maneuvers if the user is caught in an avalanche.
+This allows users to wear their wrist straps when backcountry skiing without risking shoulder dislocation if a pole gets caught on an obstacle, and it avoids obstructing evasive maneuvers if the user is caught in an avalanche.
 With the flick of a small plastic tab, the Razor Carbon's strap can be made non-releasable for pushing hard when skinning uphill and skating.

 backcountry ski poles - the bd razor carbon pro features a releasable wrist strap to protect...